eislab-cps/m7011e/1-basic-webapp/README.md

 You've learned:
 - ✅ Client-server architecture
-- ✅ Difference between RPC and REST
+- ✅ Difference between JSON-RPC and REST
 - ✅ How to build a REST API with Flask
 - ✅ How to make HTTP requests from JavaScript
 - ✅ HTTP methods (GET, POST, DELETE)